B.A. CUNY Herbert H. Lehman College

 Ph.D.
 University of Michigan

-Dr. Kamille Gentles-Peart is an Assistant Professor of Communication at Roger Williams University where she teaches in the area of international communication.
+Dr. Kamille Gentles-Peart is an Associate Professor of Communication and Chair of the Department of Communication & Graphic Design at Roger Williams University where she teaches in the area of international communication.
 She is a first-generation immigrant, born and raised in Jamaica, W.I.

 “I am especially committed to equipping my students with the tools necessary to move beyond imitating the lives of their Miss Jamaicas, to critically assess dominant ideologies, and to intelligently develop their own opinions.
 Therefore, it is my belief that the college experience should be less about retaining information, and more about acquiring a set of non-discipline specific tools that will be valuable well beyond the gates of the university.
 Critical thinking, or the ability to effectively evaluate and produce well-substantiated arguments, is among the most important of these tools.
 It is the foundation of a democratic society, and a necessary life skill that should be cultivated and fostered in every student, regardless of the academic fields from which they hail.